preciofishbone/OmniaDocsG2/release-notes/4.1/index.rst

 - Colors now apply correctly to important announcements in a multi business profile scenario (#119616).
 - Fixed a bug that cause the preview in search to not work on some tenants (#117849, #120303).
 - Tag display is now WCAG compliant.
-- Fixed an issue with the tooltip on the Temwork rollup (#120336).
+- Fixed an issue with the tooltip on the Teamwork rollup (#120336).
 - Preview of process on search now works as expected.
 - Fixed an issue with the Action button that would cause the wrong icon to display.
 - Fixed an issue that caused the filters on the page rollup to not render correctly (#120067)